IA/0136 - PERVASIVE WIRELESS SYSTEMS

 |[70/83] ELECTRONIC ENGINEERING||[83/00 - Ord.
 2018] PERCORSO COMUNE||5||50|

 The general objective of the course is to present techniques of analysis and design of wireless devices that must work close to the human body, or in any case in an indoor environment.
 In more detail, at the end of the course the student will acquire the necessary knowledge to design antennas and wireless devices that work in such conditions.
 Obviously, being a course for a Second Level Degree, the focus has been on a single application, namely the Radiofrequency Identification (RFID), examining all the technical aspects and linking them to the constraints and opportunities that these applications have.
-And using them as a reference to discuss other applications, such as Power Wireless Transfer or On-Body Communications.
-Also for the placement of the course, the student will also acquire knowledge on the state of the art industrial for these services, and the limitations, including legal, to their use.
+And using them as a reference to discuss other applications, such as Power Wireless Transfer or On-Body Communications, with a strong emphasis on the design and behavior of Wearable Antennas.
+Also for the placement of the course, the student will also acquire knowledge on the state of the art industrial for these services, and the limitations, including legal ones, to their use.

 The foreseen methods of examination will also allow the development of communication skills, in the form required to an engineer.